Jump to:

 Train from Katakolon to Olympia

 Remember that train line from Katakolon to Pirgos?
 Well it is back up and running!
 Having been defunct for the better part of 20 years, I can honestly say that I never really expected to see it back in operation again, but in operation it is and not only will it take you to Pirgos, it will take you all the way to Olympia.
-If that is not good enough news, it will do this for you in ultra modern, air conditioned carriages for the princely sum of 3 euros return per person.
-This has got to be one of the best deals in Greece!
-I am told you can buy a discounted ticket to the Ancient Olympia site along with your train ticket, so to me this deal seems pretty much a no brainer.
+If that is not good enough news, it will do this for you in ultra modern, air conditioned carriages.

 The train station is a 10-15 minute walk down the Katakolon sea front from the main pier, just look for where the tracks end, the platforms next to that point is where you catch the train.
-You buy your tickets on board, so don’t go looking for a ticket office, and it drops you into the center of Olympia where another 10-15 minutes or so walk will get you to the main archeological site.
-The train runs 4-5 times a day, although only 3 of these are going to be of use to those of you needing to get to and from a cruise ship.
-The last run from Olympia to Katakolon leaves around 3:45pm and the journey takes about 45-60 minutes depending on if the train is an express or not.
+As of 2010 the miniature ticket office has been refurbished and is open for tickets (obviously) and other information and there is a little cafe next to the tracks where you can have a coffee while waiting for the train to arrive.
+The train drops you into the center of Olympia where another 10-15 minutes or so walk will get you to the main archaeological site.

 Katakolon Beach